What's happening today?

 Construct buildings for education, administration and research

+An education/administration building and a research building are planned and will be funded through the UT System Board of Regents.
+The buildings will be located near the current site of University Medical Center Brackenridge and UT's School of Nursing.
 Seton has committed at least $250 million – a portion of which will come from fundraising --- to build a new teaching hospital to replace the aging University Medical Center Brackenridge.
 The hospital will serve as the medical school’s primary clinical in-patient teaching facility and enhance services to residents of Central Texas.
 It will also upgrade the only Level I adult trauma center for a populous and growing 11-county area.

 Dell Medical School construction advisory (March 25, 2014)

 On Saturday, April 12, 2014, construction will begin for the realignment of Red River Street for the Dell Medical School Project.
 Red River Street will be closed from 15th Street to Martin Luther King Boulevard (MLK) until the end of 2014.
 Red River Street is projected to reopen to through traffic in January 2015.

 Preparatory roadwork for the Red River realignment will begin Sunday, March 30, 2014 on 15th Street to remove the median to ensure two lanes of traffic each way while Red River is closed.
 15th Street will remain open, but traffic delays are to be expected.